 The Internet Rights and Principles Coalition (IRPC)

-The Internet Rights and Principles Dynamic Coalition is working to uphold human rights on the internet and to root internet governance processes and systems in human rights standards.
+The Internet Rights and Principles Dynamic Coalition is an open network of individuals and organisations based at the UN Internet Governance Forum (IGF) working to uphold human rights on the internet and to root internet governance processes and systems in human rights standards.

 The dynamic coalition sets out to promote, and provide a space for multi-stakeholder dialogue and collaboration.
 We also aim to be an umbrella platform for facilitating collaboration on human rights issues in the Internet Governance Forum process.

 Members of the coalition work individually and in partnership to promote processes and instruments to frame and enforce rights on the Internet.

 - Raise awareness of fundamental human rights and what they mean on the Internet.

 - Discuss and anchor global public policy principles to preserve the openness of the internet and ensure that its continued evolution is framed by the public interest, through open and extensive stakeholder involvement.

 - Encourage all stakeholders to address issues of human and civil rights in policy-making, contributing to a people-centric discourse and policy formulation in the Internet Governance space.